Using cgroups for resource control

 DSS requires write access to those subdirectories of the global cgroup hierarchies for which you have configured placement or resource limitation rules.

-As by default the cgroup hierarchy is only writable by root, you will need to create these subdirectories, and change their permissions accordingly, before DSS can use them.
-Moreover, these subdirectories would not persist across system reboots, so you would typically configure a boot-time action for this, to be run before DSS startup.
+As the cgroup hierarchy is only writable by root, you will need to create these subdirectories, and change their permissions accordingly, before DSS can use them.
+Moreover, these subdirectories do not persist across system reboots, so you would typically configure a boot-time action for this, to be run before DSS startup.

 • the global cgroup root on your system is /sys/fs/cgroup